iredmail/docs/en_US/cluster/0-haproxy.keepalived.glusterfs.md

 * add new disk on `mail1`:

-type 'n', and hit enter for next question, (dont forget to write) hit 'w'
+type 'n', and hit enter for next question, (don't forget to write) hit 'w'

 ```
 fdisk /dev/sdb